calpaterson/csvbase-client/README.md

 ## Installing

-cbc is pure python for ease of installing.
+cbc is pure Python in order to make it easy to install:

 ```python
 pip install cbc